 I explained to her that dolma should melt in her mouth.
 It shouldn't even require chewing!
 So, what is the secret to melt-in-your-mouth dolma?
 The grape leaves you use!!!

 For starters, the grape leaves used should not come out of a jar, not a store-bought jar anyways.
 Store-bought grape leaves are too large, tough, and too stringy.
+I've been told that the Orlando brand are the best, I tried them and was disappointed.
+What can I say, I've been spoiled with fresh grape leaves all my life!

 However, there is an art to picking grape leaves.
 The shape, size, and age of the leaves matter greatly.
-Not all grape leaves are appropriate for pickling.
+Not all grape leaves are appropriate for dolma.
 Some are too old, too tough, or just the wrong shape.

 Others are too small or have insect damage.
 Let's go over some pointers on picking the perfect grape leaves for making Dolma.